-The basic statistical unit of these operations is the company is understood to be any organised unit which produces goods and services, and which has a certain degree of autonomy in making decisions, mainly when using the current resources that it has.
-The company can exercise one or more activities in one or several places.
+The basic statistical unit for these operations is the enterprise, which is understood as the 'smallest combination of legal units that produces goods or services and that enjoys certain decision-making autonomy, particularly when using the resources available to it.
+The company can carry out one or more activities in one or several places.' (definition of the Regulation of the European Union 696/93).